Elizabeth Pease Nichol

-Elizabeth Nichol (née Pease; 5 January 1807 – 3 February 1897) was a 19th-century British abolitionist, anti-segregationist, woman suffragist, chartist and anti-vivisectionist.
+Elizabeth Nichol (née Pease; 5 January 1807 – 3 February 1897) was an English abolitionist, anti-segregationist, woman suffragist, chartist and anti-vivisectionist.
 She was active in the Peace Society, the Temperance movement and founded the Darlington Ladies Anti-Slavery Society.
 In 1853 she married Dr. John Pringle Nichol (1804–1859), Regius Professor of Astronomy at the University of Glasgow.
 She was one of about six women who were in the painting of the World Anti-Slavery Convention of 1840.

 Biography

 Early life

 Elizabeth Pease was born in Darlington, England to Joseph Pease and his wife Elizabeth Beaumont, who were members of the Society of Friends (Quakers).
 Her father was a founder of the Peace Society.

 The Quakers held strong views about the value of educating girls as well as boys.
 Elizabeth attended a school with her brother and male cousins, one of only two girls at the school.
 When it closed down, her education continued at home, where it was disrupted by her mother's poor health: Elizabeth nursed her mother from an early age.